Wolves on Road by Beru Tessema – review

 Wolves on Road tells an unusual story while being refreshingly uncomplicated.
 It’s simply enjoyable: funny, well-paced, and subtly layered.
 Despite its recent historical context, it feels nostalgic, humanising a technological breakthrough quickly forgotten.
 It’s an important story to honour – the realities of the destruction caused by the crypto boom – particularly as technology continues to outpace us.

-But the real message of Wolves on Road shouldn’t be to demonise cryptocurrency.
+But, the real message of Wolves on Road shouldn’t be to demonise cryptocurrency.
 It has a poignant underlying commentary around the lack of socioeconomic mobility in the UK.
-In the wake of the community’s financial losses, Fevan elegantly states, “They’re not upset about the losses, but about having to come back to reality”.
-It was an easy line to miss but a powerful acknowledgement; emotional investments were made in the hope of freedom.
+In the wake of the community’s financial losses, Fevan elegantly states, “It’s not just what they’ve lost.
+It’s because they have to return to reality”.
+It was an easy line to miss but a powerful acknowledgement; that emotional investments were made in the hope of freedom.

 Tessema takes this point to an interesting place through Manny and Abdul’s development post-failure.
 Still hoping for financial freedom, they quickly replace crypto with new unhealthy fixations promising riches.
 It’s a stark reminder of their vulnerability to exploitation by a system stacked against them.